-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when filing for divorce.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when filing for divorce.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 What is a sole proprietorship?
 How do I establish a sole proprietorship?

 A sole proprietorship is the simplest and most common structure chosen to start a business.
 It is an unincorporated business owned and run by one individual with no distinction between the business and you, the owner.
 You are entitled to all profits and are responsible for all your business’s debts, losses and liabilities.

 When you operate as an independent contractor, you are functioning as sole proprietors.
 Of course, this assumes that they have not formed another business entity.
 When you perform contractual work, work only for a commission, you are functioning as an independent contractor.